Bhagya Vastu | Premium Astrology & Vastu Consultation

 Structural Alignment During Construction

-Vastu planning during new home construction site visit
+Structural alignment verification during new home construction

 As construction progresses from foundation to superstructure, maintaining alignment with the vastu plan requires constant verification.
 The most common deviation occurs during column construction—contractors may shift columns slightly to simplify formwork or use standard spacing, which then affects room dimensions and directional zones.